-- Pour some chocolate sprinkles on a small plate.
+- Pour some sprinkles on a small plate.

-- Squeeze some dark chocolate sauce in the corner of a plastic sandwich bag.
+- Squeeze some sauce in the corner of a plastic sandwich bag.
 Twist the top and snip off the tip to form a small piping bag.

 Assembling the Drink

-- Pour the sweetened condensed milk into the bowl of chocolate ganache and whisk until well combined.
+- Pour the sweetened condensed milk into the bowl of ganache and whisk until well combined.

 - Whisk in the coffee and vanilla extract, then taste and adjust flavors by adding more coffee or vanilla as desired.
 Whisk in the optional cocoa powder.

 - Pour the mixture into a glass carafe or 4-cup jug with a spout to make it easier to pour into the decorated martini glasses.
 Take the glasses out of the freezer and pour into two glasses.